College Historical Society: 20th and 21st centuries

-Later developments have seen the re-opening of the Resource Library which holds over 200 books and is made available as a general study area and library for the use of the members of the society.
-The society has also re-developed the 'Conversation Room' with the addition of facilities such as wireless internet access.
-The Conversation Room received further restoration in preparation for the 250th celebrations of the society in 2020.
+In September 2020, the society reportedly cancelled an invitation to Richard Dawkins to address the society.

+To mark the society's acknowledgement as the world's oldest student society, by Guinness World Records, a successful attempt to break the record for longest debate was made in October 2023, breaking 27 hours.

 Chamber debating

 The main business of the society is the weekly debates held each Wednesday night during term time.
 The "Weekly Debate" is the second of the society's weekly meetings.
-In this, the internal business of the society is conducted by the general committee with an ordinary member chairing.

-The motions debated by the society tend to be varied and wide-ranging, giving students an opportunity to debate with experts on the specific motion chosen, sometimes based on an important issue taking place in current affairs.
-The society has addressed several controversial issues.
+The motions debated by the society have covered several controversial issues.
 In 2005, over 500 people attempted to gain access to a debate on abortion which was targeted by Youth Defence protesters and a debate on euthanasia was recorded for a documentary on the pro-euthanasia group Dignitas for the Canadian Discovery Channel.

-Politicians such as David Ervine, Jeffrey Donaldson and Nobel Peace Prize winner John Hume have spoken in debates on Northern Ireland.
-In 2005, the then Minister for Justice, Michael McDowell unveiled proposals for reform of the legal profession at a society debate on the matter.
-The inaugural meeting of the 236th session, in 2006, was addressed by Mary Robinson, a former President of Ireland, United Nations High Commissioner for Human Rights and Chancellor of the University of Dublin.
-The society has been addressed by every Taoiseach and President of Ireland.
+Politicians such as David Ervine, Jeffrey Donaldson and John Hume have spoken in debates on Northern Ireland.
+In 2005, the Minister for Justice, Equality and Law Reform, Michael McDowell, unveiled proposals for reform of the legal profession at a society debate on the matter.
+The inaugural meeting of the 236th session, in 2006, was addressed by former President of Ireland Mary Robinson.